machinelearningnuremberg/FSBO/README.md

 ## Cite us

 This code is a refactoring of the original code used in [HPO-B](https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/hash/ec8956637a99787bd197eacd77acce5e-Abstract-round2.html) paper.
+If you use this code, please cite us:

 ```